forked-lessons/Sprint-Challenge-React-Wars/README.md

 Props are used to move data around in a component.
 They can be "drilled" to nested components and passed up and down layers in an object.

+1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Class components are ES6 classes and Functional Components are functions

+The general heuristic I use is to always start with a functional component.
+If you find out you need lifecycle methods or it makes sense to have a small piece component level state, it’s trivial to refactor to a class component.
+I find this style of writing components keeps me from getting lazy and forces me to use functional components to their full potential.

 ## Project Set Up

 Follow these steps to set up and work on your project: